na-na-hi/renget/archive/how2playba.md

 The best time to start was yesterday, the second best time to start is right now.
 This holds true for any bonsai game.
 If you're playing the game for a specific girl, I'd still suggest playing now even if she's limited.
 Better to find out if you like the game now than wait and be disappointed later.

+>How do you choose your student wife
+You don't choose her.
+She chooses you.
+The best way I can describe it is that everything just 'clicks'.
+You might not find her for months, maybe even years, and that's okay.
+You'll just know when it happens.

 > I'm AP capped!
 What do I spend it on?
 You spend it on whatever campaign is currently running (the pink banner).
 If it's a dead week (e.g. only 2x scrimmages) it's:
 Hard missions > Normal missions > Commissions.